 SAYes YOUTH MENTORING IS A NON-PROFIT DOING GOOD DIFFERENTLY.

 Secondly, we facilitate and support social initiatives from different sectors.
-For example, we know that first time career opportunities for young people offered by business can have much greater impact when offered in the context of mentorship.
+For example, we know that first-time career opportunities for young people offered by a business can have much greater impact when offered in the context of mentorship.
 This is also true for the many youth programmes and services run by non-profits and local government.